 Learn the key concepts, terms, and approach of B.F.
 Skinner’s analysis of verbal behavior and language.
 Skinner’s analysis serves as the basis for many interventions in applied behavior analysis, and contributes to a functional understanding of human language.

 You can launch the lessons of the open-access version of this module using the links below.
 The open-access version does not include the final quiz or our personal notes tool, but the rest of the content is the same.
-Please note that your completion of open-access lessons for this module will not transfer to or count toward the CEU edition of the module.
-In addition, completion data for the open-access version may be purged on a regular basis without notice.
+Please note that your progress on open-access modules is not tracked or recorded.